 Read the UPSC EPFO toppers strategy article to get insights on how rankers prepared for the UPSC EPFO EO/AO exam.

-EPFO EO Officer Job Profile
+EPFO EO/AO Officer Job Profile

 Enforcement/accounts officer is a highly respectable position that offers an excellent salary, allowances, and various other perks.
 These benefits are one of the motivating factors for aspirants to become EO/AO officers and secure their future.